-LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiatives in an effective manner.
-Individual rarely or never supports the local school initiatives in an effective manner.
-Individual sometimes supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual sometimes promotes high academic and behavioral expectations, in an effective manner, for all students.
-Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.
+LEVE L 2 LEVEL 1 (LOWEST) Individual sometimes supports the effective manner. local school initiatives in an Individual rarely or never supports the local school initiatives in an effective manner.
+Individual sometimes supports, in a Special Education and English Lang school's Student Support Team, and uage Learner programs, the Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
+Individual sometimes promotes hig expectations, in an effective manne Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.